-The next step is to build a comprehensive list of ways of using the customer characteristics you have identified to distinctly classify your current customer base by attractiveness.
+The next step in how to do customer segmentation is to build a comprehensive list of ways of using the customer characteristics you have identified to distinctly classify your current customer base by attractiveness.
 This is done using inputs and recommendations informed by the company’s staff, experts, and customers, as well as research on competitors.
 It is important to be as comprehensive as possible because effective differentiating factors can go beyond typical schemes such as company industry, company size, or geographic region.

 Managing the Data Collection Process